rosingh25/ShopHere/README.md

 # ShopHere
-Entity Framework Version : v6.2.0
+Entity Framework Version : v6.2.0     <br/>
-Bootstrap Version : v4.5.3
+Bootstrap Version : v4.5.3            <br/>

-Steps : To Download And Load Project:
+Note : if enable-migrations does not work.
+  1. right click on project name -> Manage NuGet packages
+  2. Search EntityFramework and install v6.2.0 in the project

+Steps to to download and load project in visual studio:
   1. Delete Migrations folder from project after downloading project.
   2. Go to Tools -> NuGet Package Manager -> Package Manager Console.
-  3. If warning message at top of package manager console : similar to some packages are missing : restore
+  3. If warning message at top of package manager console : similar to - some packages are missing : restore
   4. if(above warning) click on restore.
   5. In Package Manager Console -> Run the below No. 4 & 5 commands.